TonyZhangND/GoOvid/chatroom/README.md

 ```
 kills all Ovid, master.py and grading.py processes.

-## Specifications

-I will follow the exact specifications in chatroom.pdf.
-The program should be
-able to run using master.py

-Each server has a physical id, and they always range from 0 - gridSize.

-Each server maintains a connection with the master.
-Links between servers
-form a complete graph.

 ### Port allocation

 - Port numbers >= 10000 are reserved for master - server
 - Ports 3000 to 3000 + gridSz are used for inter-server links
 - Each server listens for connections on 3000 + physID
-- Each server dials for connections on the range 3000 - 3000 + gridSize
+- Each server listens for connections on the range 3000 - 3000 + gridSize
-- Each server dials to servers whose physIDs is less than its own physID
+- Each server dials to servers whose physIDs is strictly less than its own physID

 ### Messaging format